 $ sudo apt-get install gimp

 39. Install Cool Retro Term

-If you want to get feel of old CRT monitors on your desktop then there is great alternative to traditional Terminal on Ubuntu i.e. Cool Retro Term.
-This will remind you of old days of command line work and you will feel nostalgic.
+If you want to get the feel of old CRT monitors on your desktop, there is a great alternative to the traditional Terminal on Ubuntu, i.e., Cool Retro Term.
+This will remind you of the old days of command line work, and you will feel nostalgic.

 $ sudo apt-get update

 OpenShot is a great free and open-source video editing tool for Linux and its distributions.
 It comes with great features that every video editor or creator craves.